oktadev/okta-blog/_source/_posts/2023-07-28-scim-workshop.md

 We'll need to set up a few things for Okta to authenticate and interact with our local server.

 ### 1) Give your app a public URL

 One way to give your app a public URL or IP would be to host it on a cloud instance with DNS that you control.
-For development purposes, you can use Localtunnel to provide a public address to the app running on your own computer.
+For development purposes, you can use Ngrok or Localtunnel to provide a public address to the app running on your own computer.

-For this example, we'll use [Localtunnel](https://localtunnel.me).
+Since some firewalls restrict Ngrok traffic, we'll use [Localtunnel](https://localtunnel.me) in this demonstration.
 To run the tunnel, you'll start the api with the following command:

 ```
 npm run serve-api